Technology insurance – As the tech sector in New York City continues to grow, and we’re growing along with it.

 A subsection or additional coverage to D&O insurance added to the policy is EPLI or Employment Practice Liability Insurance.
 If you engaged with a Professional Employer Organization (PEO) then you most likely will not need to purchase this as the PEO typically include this in their program with you.

-There’s a lot of websites out there touting that they can get your insurance done in ten minutes or save you 15% or more, and that’s great.
+There’s a lot of websites out there touting that they can get your business insurance done in ten minutes or save you 15% or more, and that’s great.
 Yes, we’re a tech enabled firm, but we also believe in personal relationships.
 We want to talk to you and learn what’s really important to you.
 It won’t take long to understand your company, but we think that’s valuable so we can add our expertise in the mix and not leave it to chance that you get the right insurance at the end of the journey.
 We promise to make it as easy as possible, but we also promise to get it right and give you a great client experience as well – not only at the time of buying, but through the entire relationship.

 The Coyle Group is a 90+ year old insurance brokerage in New City, NY serving the greater NY Metro area and is licensed in over 30 states.